nlp-jjer/gender_in_movies/README.md

-# congressional-hearings
+# gender_in_movies
-NLP analyses of Congressional Committee Hearings
+NLP analyses of gender in movie scripts